Update 11/22/22: If you enjoy The Escape Game, we hope you’ll check out our interview with CEO and Co-Founder Mark Flint on The Reality Escape Pod.

 This was one of The Escape Game’s most visually appealing escape rooms.
 The jail cells looked great and there’s a lot more than jail cells to the experience.

 This art heist pulled off the art gallery aesthetic.
 It was a challenging game with a ton of puzzle content and some nifty interactions.
+It has been updated significantly since we played it in 2016.

 The Escape Game’s original room has experienced some serious upgrades since its humble beginnings.
 It played a bit old-school, but it still had something interesting to offer.